In 2005, the State of California implemented the Family Cost

 The FCPP only applies to families that meet the following

-Your child is age birth through 17 years
+Your child is zero years of age through 17 years of age.

 How Is Cost Participation Determined?